 The northernmost destinations of Alabama have much to boast about in the way of golf.
 Scenic beauty paired with the topographical challenges play a distinct role in the golf experiences in the region.
 Golf travelers will find just the right course for their skill level, budget and playing style in the beautiful Alabama mountains.

-Register to Win a Trip to Coastal Alabama for Two, staying in a a nice hotel for 3 nights and playing golf for 3 days.
+Register to Win a Trip on the RTJ Golf Trail for Two, staying in a a nice hotel for 3 nights and playing golf for 3 days.
 Trip valid through May 2022.

 See details and disclaimers by clicking on button below.